-UTI, short for Urinary Tract Infection is an infection in any part of your urinary system.
-While most infections involve the lower urinary tract, the bladder, and the urethra, a urinary tract infection can appear in a number of places including your kidneys, ureters, urethra, and bladder.
+UTI, short for Urinary Tract Infection, is an infection in any part of your urinary system.
+While most infections involve the lower urinary tract, the bladder, and the urethra, a urinary tract infection can appear in several places, including your kidneys, ureter, urethra, and bladder.
 UTIs are relatively common in women, but men may also suffer from Urinary Infections.

 Causes of Urinary Tract Infections